Marcusntnu/mlp_lenet_bathnorm/README.md

 <!-- ROADMAP -->
 ## Roadmap
+Self-evalution on further work that can be done on this project.
 - [ ] More rigorous MLP architecture design
 - [ ] Testing and tuning more hyperparameters.
 Also activation function positioning and batch size.
 - [ ] Further experimenting with other datasets.

 See the [open issues](https://github.com/marcusntnu/mlp_lenet_bathnorm/issues) for a full list of proposed features (and known issues).